Vaibhav3M/AirBnB_Aanalytics/README.md

 # AirBnB_Analytics

-The purpose of this project was to predict the prices of Airbnbs in Boston, along with it understand what features impact the price.
+The purpose of this project was to predict the prices of Airbnbs in Boston, along with it understand what features impact the price. <br>
+**Medium post :**

 # Dataset
 Dataset : http://insideairbnb.com/boston/